airjaldirbb/airjaldi-telltale/airjaldi-telltale-web/README.md

         };

         Step 7.
-Add database connection URI in line 36
+Add database connection URI in line 36 in server.js file

         Step 8.
-In line 55 change the database name where sensors are sending data
+In line 55 of server.js change the database name where sensors are sending data

 ## How it works